 Scent and sound, invisible mediums, elicit raw emotions from deep within.
 Combined, they offer a glimpse into the world of synesthesia*, highlighting the power of music and the effect of the sense of smell on our subconscious.

-Dana El Masri is a perfumer trained at the Grasse Institute of Perfumery.
-She is an interdisciplinary artist with experience in several cross-modal practices, as well as a published fragrance writer.
+Dana El Masri is a perfumer trained at the Grasse Institute of Perfumery, with a Bachelor of Arts in Communication Studies.
+She is a published fragrance writer and an interdisciplinary artist with experience in several cross-modal practices.
 She has been an AO judge for several years and is the winner of a Jasmine Literary Award and a Perfumed Plume.